 - Inflammatory bowel disease, such as Crohn’s and ulcerative colitis

 - Necrotizing enterocolitis (seen in babies)

-Eating for your best gut health is easy.
-And Body Ecology recipes are delicious too.
+Eating for great gut health can be easy.
+It doesn’t hurt that Body Ecology recipes are delicious too.

-As we mentioned earlier, bifidobacteria fight inflammation and keep the gut healthy.
+As we mentioned earlier, Bifidobacteria help fight inflammation and keep the gut healthy.

-They’re essential in warding off infection, and there’s even evidence that bifidobacteria protect against the development of potentially life-threatening disease.5 Along with establishing a baby’s gut health, this is one reason why probiotics are also important as you age.
+They’re essential in warding off infection, and there’s even evidence that Bifidobacteria help protect against the development of potentially life-threatening disease.5 Along with establishing a baby’s gut health, this is one reason why probiotics are also important as you get older.

 With all the probiotic supplements sitting on market shelves, you might wonder, “Which is best?”
 The first thing to do is to read the label and look for strains that begin with Bifidobacterium.